Frontier Internet Review: Customers Call It “Rock Solid”

 internet speed

 Frontier fiber customers are having a great time with their service.
-Since it’s a fiber connection, all speeds are symmetrical, so both download and upload speeds are the same.
+Since it’s a fiber connection, you get symmetrical internet speeds.
 This makes it a significantly more reliable experience than cable, DSL, or 5G plans, which have lower upload speeds.
 Symmetrical internet is especially great for content creators who upload 4K videos, avid photographers saving their photos to the cloud, or remote workers who have back-to-back Zoom meetings.

 The 200Mbps plan is the lowest speed available and is suitable for day-to-day internet browsing and video calls.
 If you upgrade your speed, the service becomes increasingly more robust.
 That means no need to argue over what show to put on the TV—your sister can binge watch Love Island while you ugly cry over My Octopus Teacher.
 You don’t even have to find something to fill your time while downloading a large game file.

-Frontier doesn’t quite make it on to our Fastest Internet Providers list, falling behind top providers like Xfinity and Verizon.
-Our results show that the average Frontier customer who runs our speed test gets 114Mbps download speeds and 128.642 upload speeds.
+Frontier makes it onto our Fastest Internet Providers list, but doesn't beat top providers like Xfinity.
+Our results show that the average Frontier customer who runs our speed test gets 213Mbps download speeds and 185Mbps upload speeds.
 This is still a decent speed that most solo-dwellers or couples will find works for them.

 If you can get Frontier DSL, speed works differently.
 Frontier doesn’t promise that you can perform any particular internet activity or get any level of speed on its DSL, which is lowkey admitting that the service is unreliable.
 At least they’re honest?
 A customer service representative did tell Reviews.org that if you sign up for DSL, a technician first comes to your home, installs the service, and then runs a speed test.
 If you’re happy with the speed, you finish signing up for the service and pay for installation.
 If you’re not satisfied, you can decline the service and don’t have to pay a dime.